ipkdeveloper/OPCUA-information-model-validation/README.md

 2. [TestConfiguration.xml](https://github.com/ipkdeveloper/OPCUA-information-model-validation/blob/master/CPSVA/TestConfiguration.xml): The test can be configured via this file.
 OPC UA uses the internet protocol, which is why a connection can only be established using an IP address.

 #### Running

+1. Start one of the Open Source Emulation Server solutions: [UAServerCPP/UAAnsiCServer](https://www.unified-automation.com/de/downloads/opc-ua-servers.html) (see below)

+2. Start the Validation Adapter
 After the configuration for the next test run has been made via the [AdapterConfig.properties](https://github.com/ipkdeveloper/OPCUA-information-model-validation/blob/master/CPSVA/AdapterConfig.properties) and [TestConfiguration.xml](https://github.com/ipkdeveloper/OPCUA-information-model-validation/blob/master/CPSVA/TestConfiguration.xml) The validation is performed by executing the [ValidationAdapter.jar](https://github.com/ipkdeveloper/OPCUA-information-model-validation/blob/master/CPSVA/ValidationAdapter.jar).

 #### Evaluation and results